JonasMikhaeil/jonas-mikhaeil.github.io/_portfolio/portfolio-2.md

 ---
-title: "Invariant phase-space measures for SVAE training"
+title: "Invariant properties of dynamical systems as evaluation measures for dynamical systems reconstruction and as global loss criteria to improve the training of sequential variational autoencoder"
 excerpt: "Overlap in Attractor Geometry as loss function for SVAE training"
 collection: portfolio
 ---

 Supervisor: Daniel Durstewitz

-Research on invariant phase-space quantities of dynamical systems with the goal of developing a new loss function for the training of sequential variational autoencoder.
+Research on invariant properties of dynamical systems with the goal of developing new evaluation measures for dynamical systems reconstruction and to improve the training of sequential variational autoencoder